cicadacreativemag/ccm_website/content/issues/issue-2/writing/toska-tap.md

 Do you love me?
 Do you still think my hair smells like winter-spring?

 ##### VI.
 IT DIDN'T HURT AT ALL
-i often consider the time i sat pensively in a nearby bodega,holding a coffee cup with both hands and slouching in the tall stool. my feet dangled over the tile and i stared out the frosted window, watching the storm bloom. cozy in my self-imposed isolation, i blew the steam off the top of my paper cup, willing myself to blow away just as easily.
+i often consider the time i sat pensively in a nearby bodega, holding a coffee cup with both hands and slouching in the tall stool. my feet dangled over the tile and i stared out the frosted window, watching the storm bloom. cozy in my self-imposed isolation, i blew the steam off the top of my paper cup, willing myself to blow away just as easily.

 i had abandoned my final project, a still life drawing, at the studio down the street. had wandered into the shop. didn't know where i was or what i wanted. dazedly sat and watched moved life, water spilling.

-a wayward ghost, a vacant stare, a stilted apology, a cold wave. gabriel, michael, raphael, uriel. i swallowed it. count to four; hop over the sidewalk crack. i walked into the rain. it did not make me clean.
+a wayward ghost, a vacant stare, a stilted apology, a cold wave. count to four; hop over the sidewalk crack. i walked into the rain. it did not make me clean.